 Since moving strings back to a previous workflow step can be labor-intensive, Smartling recommends setting up procedures to ensure that only idle strings that should be moved forward are affected.
 Consider configuring your rules to send email reminders to Account Owners and Project Managers before strings are submitted.

 The timeframe in which the string is idle is known as the idle duration.
 The idle duration typically commences when the string transitions to a workflow step.
-However, this can be overwritten by the following actions:
+However, the counter is reset with the following actions:

 - Prepublish: If the string is prepublished, the idle duration restarts.

-This means that the idle duration commences from either when the string moves into a workflow step or from when the string is pre-published, assigned, accepted, or declined, whichever comes last.
+This means that the idle duration commences from either when the string moves into a workflow step or from when the string is pre-published.

 Smartling will check for idle strings once a day.
 If, for example, you have set the configuration to move strings after 2 days, it could be up to a further 24 hours before the string moves.